Heavily armed state police kept gawkers at bay. At least one vehicle, a Cadillac SUV, was taken away on a wrecker.

 "We never saw anyone there," said one Rugby Road resident, who asked not to be identified.

-The house at 920 Rugby Road is owned by Phillipe LLC, which, according to SCC filings, is registered to local builder Stephen Jacques, who did not return the Hook's call by posting time.
+The house at 920 Rugby Road is owned by Phillipe LLC, and homeowners did not return the Hook's call by posting time.

 According to Brian McGinn, spokesperson for the Western District of Virginia U.S. Attorney's office, the arrests resulted from a joint investigation by Homeland Security, the Postal Inspection Service, Virginia State Police and University of Virginia Police.